Bathroom Safety for Seniors: Essential Upgrades to Prevent Falls

 Walk-In Tubs and Zero-Entry Showers

-Traditional bathtubs require stepping over high edges – a movement that puts seniors at significant risk for trips and falls.
-In any bathroom renovation I would recommend:
+For those who struggle stepping over a traditional tub, a walk-in tub can significantly reduce the risk of slips and falls.
+Traditional bathtubs require stepping over high edges—a movement that puts seniors at significant risk for trips and falls.

 Many are surprised to find that these accessibility upgrades often enhance the overall look and feel of the bathroom.